Written by Randy Yasenchak on December 25, 2009 at 12:21 am

 Mark Hamill’s Joker over the PA system.
 The sharp swish of a thrown batarang.
 The dull thud of a gloved fist against a henchmen’s back.
 All sounds that lingered in our minds as we trekked through Gotham’s most notorious locale.
 Exceptional foley work combined with equally brilliant voice direction to form a cacophony of iconic tracks.
 From the simplest crinkle of broken glass on a floor to the biggest splash of Killer Croc falling into the sewer, Arkham Asylum was an audio treat from start to finish.
 The Caped Crusader never sounded so good.

-2 Elder-Geek Member Responses to “Best Sound Design”
+2 thoughts on “Best Sound Design”